 "We so desperately need a president who will stand up and say 'these discussions will not even begin until you release Pastor Saeed and send him home,'" Cruz added, referencing Iranian American pastor Saeed Abedini, who has been imprisoned in Iran since 2012.

-Cruz was among the 47 Republican Senators who signed a controversial letter to Iran crafted by hawkish Sen. Tom Cotton (R-AR).
+In March 2015, Cruz was among the 47 Republican Senators who signed a controversial letter to Iran crafted by hawkish Sen. Tom Cotton (R-AR).
 The letter, which argued that the United States would not abide by any nuclear deal reached between Iran and the P5+1 past the Obama administration, was widely condemned as an effort aimed at undermining the executive branch's ability to conduct foreign policy.
 Despite this, Cruz stood by his signature, telling MSNBC he would sign it again in "large print, so that the ayatollah wouldn't need his reading glasses to read the signature."
 He added: "It was intended to stop a bad deal.
 Absolutely."

-Cruz has also claimed that Iran is a greater threat to the United States than ISIS and that the terrorist group should be used against Iran.
+Cruz has claimed that Iran is a greater threat to the United States than ISIS and that the terrorist group should be used against Iran.
 "As serious a threat as ISIS presents, the threat from Iran is qualitatively greater.
 And the Obama administration has it backwards, they are trying to use ISIS to weaken our stance against Iran," he told Bloomberg View in late 2014.
 "The growing potency of ISIS should be used to put even greater pressure on Iran."

 Previously, in a 2012 campaign statement, Cruz wrote that "Iran and North Korea present perhaps the greatest danger in the modern world, specifically nuclear weapons (and the threat of nuclear weapons) in the hands of two of the world's most murderous regimes.
 We must pursue all means necessary to contain that threat.
 International sanctions should continue to pressure the Iranian and North Korean elites to decide it's in their best interests to abandon nuclear weapons—and, ideally, overthrow their current regimes.
 In the meantime, Iran and North Korea must understand they face a threat of overwhelming force if we see any evidence that they might pass nuclear weapons on to terrorists or threaten us with nuclear blackmail."